Sustainability

 A climate emergency

 In July 2019, Manchester declared a climate emergency and set an objective for the city to be carbon zero by 2038.
 This is 12 years before the UK-wide 2050 target and will require emissions to be reduced by 13% every year until 2038.
-At One Manchester, we fully support this objective and are committed to developing sustainable homes as part of the objective.
+At One Manchester, we fully support this and are committed to developing sustainable homes as part of the objective.
 You can find out more about how we’re doing this below.

 Reduced the need for energy through better building design